edgedelta/docs/docs/configuration/index.md

 Updates to the configuration file are typically made via the CCB \(Central Configuration Backend\), or locally against the file itself.

-  * If configuration updates are made in the Edge Delta Admin Portal \(via the CCB\), then the updates are automatically propagated to the agent without a restart.
+  * If configuration updates are made in the Edge Delta App \(via the Cloud Configuration Backend (CCB)\), then the updates are automatically propagated to the agent without a restart.

 ***